Attention Economy

 “Until the nineteenth century, the lives of almost all humans were shaped primarily by the rise and fall of the sun.
 Our natural rhythms evolved to match it – we would get a rush of energy when it got light, and we would feel sleepy after it got dark.
 For almost all of human history, our ability to intervene in this cycle was pretty limited – we could light fires, but that was it.
 But suddenly, with the invention of the electric lightbulb, we gained the power to control the light we are exposed to – and this power has started to scramble our internal rhythms.” ⏤ Stolen Focus, Johann Hari

 We can now control the sun — or so we think.
 And we pay for this with our sleepless nights.
 So, what is the reason behind this sacrifice?
-Consumer capitalism doesn’t want us to sleep, because when we sleep, both production and consumption come to a halt.
+Because both production and consumption stop when we sleep, consumer capitalism does not want us to sleep.

 We’re competing with sleep, on the margin.
 And so, it’s a very large pool of time.